arashVsh/AF-Detection-DDPM/readme.md

-# Short summary & Block diagram
+# Short Summary & Block Diagram
-This repository is an accompaniment to the paper titled "Enhanced Atrial Fibrillation (AF) Detection via Data Augmentation with Diffusion Model," authored by A. Vashagh, A. Akhoondkazemi, S. J. Zahabi, and D. Shafie, presented at the 2023 International Conference on Computer and Knowledge Engineering (ICCKE) in Mashhad, Iran.
-Our project aimed to enhance atrial fibrillation detection by converting a 1-D image into a 2-D image and applying a Diffusion Model-based data augmentation technique.
-The provided block diagram offers an overview of our methodology.
-For in-depth insights, please refer to our paper.
+This repository serves as a companion to the paper entitled "Enhanced Atrial Fibrillation (AF) Detection via Data Augmentation with Diffusion Model," authored by A. Vashagh, A. Akhoondkazemi, S. J. Zahabi, and D. Shafie, which was presented at the 2023 International Conference on Computer and Knowledge Engineering (ICCKE) in Mashhad, Iran.
+Our project's main objective was to improve atrial fibrillation detection by transforming a 1-D image into a 2-D image and employing a data augmentation technique based on the Diffusion Model.
+The provided block diagram presents an overview of our methodology.
+For a comprehensive understanding, we encourage you to explore our full paper.

 ![Block diagram](/figures/block-diagram.png)